carstenbauer/MonteCarlo.jl/docs/src/DQMC/recorder.md

 #### ConfigRecorder

 This recorder keeps track of compressed configurations in memory.
 On creation a `rate` can be specified as the last argument in the constructor to reduce the amount of configurations saved.
 Compression relies on overloads of `compress(mc, model, conf)` and `decompress(mc, model, conf)`.
 For the available Hubbard models these simply transform from and to `BitArray`.

+#### BufferedConfigRecorder

+This recorder works similar to `ConfigRecorder` but only keeps a certain number of configurations in memory before writing them to disc or reading a new batch when replaying.
+For this the recorder need to be created with a filepath which can be given as an `AbsolutePath` or `RelativePath`.
+Optionally the buffer size can be set with `chunk_size`.